levantini4n/0xkiber/README.md

 This repository contains concise documentation on network scanning techniques I learned from TryHackMe as well as HackTheBox (mostly TryHackMe though).

-### 🚀 Quick Start with Nix
+### 🚀 Quick Start with Nix flakes

-If you have Nix installed, building the documentation is simple:
+If you have Nix installed and flakes enabled, building the documentation is simple:

 1. Enter the Nix development environment:
    ```bash